borchertba/Neuschwanstein-Castle-Blender/README.md

 # Neuschwanstein-Castle-Blender
 Fall 2022, I took a introduction to 3D modeling course using Blender.
 My final project was to create a complex scene.
 So, I decided to loosely recreate a castle I would love to see.
 I made this over a course of a week.
+The model has an obsessive number of windows, so I had to create a boolean object to stamp out the windows.
+With how boolean operations work, the model is hard to compute when moving around objects.
+So just a heads up if you try to move anything.
 Might clean it up and create a printable model at a later date.

 ## References
 - [Blue Corrugated Metal Texture](https://stock.adobe.com/images/blue-corrugated-metal-sheet-texture-background/66459282)